ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2022-Spring/README.md

 **Q3:** Number of orders by a customer's 2-degree friends (2 hops).
 Only return the top 5 numbers.
 The idcust of the customer is 4145.

+&#x1F4D7; **Statement: In Q3, the FR query will return more rows than that of NR and M3D queries.
+This is becasue the dataset has some problems in building the konws graph.

 **Q4:** Total price by customer for a given vendor (vendorname='Mugen_Motorsports') and period (2018-2020).
 Only return the top 10 total prices.

 **Q5:** Total price by vendorname for the top 3 customers, order by vendorname.